-How would you recruit new teachers for the school?
+How would you go about hiring new teachers for the school?
 Have you ever led a job interview?

 Second step is advertising the job offer on the right places, so it will attract the right audience.
 Third step is preparing an interview template, and fourth step is leading the interviews, according to the template.

-Other questions you may face in your Principal job interview
+Other questions you may face in your school leadership job interview

 - From your point of view, what should be the role of technology in the process of education?